Christopher Meyer, JD, Of Counsel

 Christopher Meyer, US Army Veteran

-Presently, Christopher is the Commander of Disabled American Veterans Chapter 233 (DAV Ch.
+Presently, Christopher is the Past Commander of Disabled American Veterans Chapter 233 (DAV Ch.
 233) in Fort Bend County.
 If you are aware of any veterans in Fort Bend County (or elsewhere), who might be struggling.
-Please refer them to Commander Christopher Meyer.
-He will make sure that the DAV Ch.
-233 fulfills its mission statement by helping the veteran with his or her issues.
+Please refer them to Christopher Meyer.
+He will make sure that the veteran is carefully referred to DAV Ch.
+233 so that it may fulfill its mission statement by helping the veteran with his or her issues.

 In 2001, Meyer was accepted into Texas A&M University in College Station where he became a member of the Corps of Cadets.
 During his fall semester, freshman year, the World Trade Center and Pentagon were attacked on September 11, 2001.
 After much prayer and thought, Meyer signed a U.S. Army Reserve enlistment contract promising active duty service to the U.S. Army upon graduation.